Care Volunteer Projects in Bolivia

 You can gain work experience on a volunteer Care project in Bolivia whatever your age, abilities or level of experience; whether you are on a gap year - or even a 'gap month' - from further education, or are coming to us during a holiday from work, a career break, or during your retirement.
 All we ask is that you have enthusiasm and commitment towards whichever project you work on.

 Bolivia is one of the poorest and least developed countries in Latin America.
-Orphanages and other care centers lack the funds, staff and structure required to provide more than a basic level of care, which is why Projects Abroad volunteers have such an important role to play.
+Care centers lack the funds, staff and structure required to provide more than a basic level of care, which is why Projects Abroad volunteers have such an important role to play.

 - Placement locations: Cochabamba